Data for contact tracing

 The app uses the strength of the Bluetooth signal to work out how near app users are to each other.
 This data will remain only on your phone.
 It cannot be seen or used by anyone, unless you choose to share it.

 If you test positive for coronavirus, you will be asked if you want to share this data.
-Without ever sharing who you are, this allows us to alert other app users that they are at risk of coronavirus because someone they have spent time near has tested positive.
+Without ever sharing who you are, we can alert other app users that they are at risk of coronavirus because they’ve spent time near someone who has tested positive.
+If you've been in close contact with users of the Scotland, Northern Ireland, Jersey or Gibraltar contact tracing apps, these users will also be alerted that they’re at risk of coronavirus.
+This is done using the same technology that alerts NHS COVID-19 app users in England and Wales.